BEST AUTISM TREATMENT IN INDIA

 Therapy Treatment for Autism

-Speech therapists help the child to communicate better by integrating all aspects of speech and language development which includes receptive and expressive language, articulation respiration and fluency.
+Speech therapists help children improve communication by addressing all aspects of speech and language, including understanding, expression, articulation, breathing, and fluency.

 The therapist / parent works with the child on child-led play sessions – non-directive (unstructured) or directive (guided) – and are based on the individual needs of the child.